Simpore scores four, bags brace of assists on debut as Dinamo Minsk maul Dnepr Mogilev | Goal.com

 Simpore inspired Equatorial Guinea to clinch a maiden Africa Women's Cup of Nations title in 2008 and suited up for domestic clubs like Princesses, Las Vegas and USFA

-On her return home, she later represented Burkina Faso in 2018 at the Wafu Women's Cup in Cote d'Ivoire and against the Gambia in the Africa Women's Cup of Nations qualifiers.
+On her return home, she later represented Burkina Faso in 2018 and 2019 at the Wafu Women's Cup in Cote d'Ivoire and against the Gambia in the Africa Women's Cup of Nations qualifiers.

-Before her move to Belarus, she defended the colours of the Etincelles and scored 42 goals fo the Burkinabe Women's Football Championship side last season.
+Before her move to Belarus, she defended the colours of the Etincelles and scored 42 goals in 13 matches for the Burkinabe Women's Football Championship side last season.

 However, the 33-year-old was the only African to miss the chance to play the opener at the Minsk Stadium where Dinamo thrashed ABFF U19 7-0 a week ago.